ARGen: Affect-Reinforced Generative Augmentation towards Vision-based Dynamic Emotion Perception: Experiment

 \subsection{Datasets and metrics}

-We conducted comprehensive experiments on both the generation and recognition stages using three datasets.
-Additional information is available in Supplementary Materials B.
+\textbf{Datasets.} We conducted comprehensive evaluation across three benchmarks in generation and recognition stages (see Supplementary Materials Sec.B for dataset details).
+The zero-shot metrics for the generation phase are primarily reflected in CK+ \cite{lucey2010extended} dataset.
+The metrics for the recognition phase are primarily reflected in DFEW \cite{jiang2020dfew} and FERV39k \cite{wang2022ferv39k}.

-\textbf{CK+} \cite{lucey2010extended} is a leading laboratory-controlled benchmark for facial expression research, comprising 593 image sequences from 123 subjects.
-Among these, 327 sequences are annotated with seven basic emotions.
-Each sequence transitions continuously from a neutral expression to a peak expression.
+\textbf{CK+} is a laboratory-controlled benchmark containing 593 sequences across 123 subjects, with 327 sequences annotated with seven basic emotions transitioning from neutral to peak expressions.

-\textbf{DFEW} \cite{jiang2020dfew} is a large-scale in-the-wild dataset with over 11K video clips covering seven basic emotions from movies and TV scenes.
-It features diverse poses, illumination, and occlusions, emphasizing robustness and generalization in real-world environments.
+\textbf{DFEW} is a large-scale, in-the-wild dataset comprising over 11K movie and TV video clips, featuring diverse poses, illuminations, and occlusions to evaluate real-world robustness.

-\textbf{FERV39k} \cite{wang2022ferv39k} consists of about 39K video samples spanning seven emotions collected from multiple sources, including interviews and social media, with strong scene variability and class imbalance.
-It serves as a challenging benchmark for evaluating long-tail recognition and affective video generation in unconstrained settings.
+\textbf{FERV39k} consists of approximately 39K unconstrained video samples from interviews and social media spanning seven emotions.
+With high scene variability and class imbalance, it benchmarks long-tail recognition and affective video generation.

-\textbf{Data preprocessing}.
-For the generation task, we resized all videos and images to a resolution of 256 × 256.
-To obtain ground truth videos for metric computation, we uniformly sampled 16 frames from each video in the dataset to generate fixed-length video clips.
-For the recognition task, we centered-scaled the generated frames to 224 × 224 resolution and fed them into multiple baselines for testing.
-The entire recognition process only modified the training set.
-During the training, validation, and testing phases, DFEW and FERV39k followed 5-fold cross-validation and the default dataset split, respectively, while CK+ was used as a zero-shot dataset for validation.
-The dataset used to select networks under the training strategy also followed an 8:2 training-to-test split.
+\textbf{Data Preprocessing.} For generation, inputs are resized to 256$\times$256 with 16 uniformly sampled frames to form fixed-length ground-truth clips.
+For recognition, frames are center-cropped to 224$\times$224 for evaluation, ensuring augmentations strictly modify the training set.
+DFEW and FERV39k adopt 5-fold cross-validation and the default split, respectively, while CK+ serves as a zero-shot validation benchmark.
+The policy network partition follows an 8:2 train-test split.